 Quick, engaging Lesson Ideas for The Wild Robot by Peter Brown

 They’re easy to set up, use simple materials, and encourage kids to explore the story’s themes—survival, adaptation, and community—in fun, meaningful ways.
 Want a taste of more engaging lessons?
-Grab our free 5-day sampler to start your journey!
+But don’t forget to grab our free 5-day sampler to start your journey!

 Roz’s Survival Journal